What is ground effect (GE) and how does change the way your RC heli reacts while hovering close to the ground?

-This high pressure area under the wing causes an interesting decrease in overall drag with an increase in total lift from the wing or rotor; but to keep things simple we will just look at GE as a bubble of high air pressure under our RC helicopter.
+This high pressure area under the wing or rotor blades causes an interesting decrease in overall drag with an increase in total lift from the wing or rotor.
+To keep things simple, we will just look at GE as a bubble of high air pressure under our RC helicopter...

 When your RC helicopter enters GE, you will notice one thing for sure right away.
 You won't need as much power to hover.
 This is universal no matter how simple or sophisticated your heli is.
-You will experience it on the smallest of micro coaxials or the largest of single rotor turbines.
+You will experience it on the smallest of micro coaxials or the largest of single rotor collective pitch gassers or turbines.

-To test this, get your RC heli into a nice stable 3 to 4 foot hover.
+To test GE on your real bird, get your RC heli into a nice stable 3 to 4 foot hover.
 Now decrease the throttle/collective ever so slightly so the heli starts to descend slowly.
 As you near the ground, you will find the heli will start encountering the bubble of high pressure (at about 1/2 the main rotor diameter) and stop descending, you are now in ground effect.
 The nice thing about ground effect is it allows you to concentrate almost 100% on your cyclic controls since the lift generated by the main rotors is somewhat self-correcting while in GE.

 What you will notice is if the heli starts to descend while in GE, the pressure builds even more (okay the lift efficiency builds more) and stops the decent.
-On the other hand, if you are gaining a little altitude while in GE, once you get too high (over half a rotor diameter above the ground), the extra lift is lost and your heli will settle back down until it is in GE again.
+On the other hand, if you are gaining a little altitude while in GE, once you get too high (over half a rotor diameter above the ground), the extra lift efficiency is lost and your heli will settle back down until it is in GE again.
 It is really neat to experience this "self-correcting lift equilibrium" and is a fun little experiment to try no matter what kind of bird you have.

 This is a great way to really hone your cyclic control skills and if you have a good heading hold gyro, you will be able to fly your heli for a long time without even touching your throttle/collective and tail rotor stick.
 This is the only time you can fly a single rotor collective pitch RC helicopter (for any length of time) with one hand - on your cyclic stick of course.

-There are several circumstances that can reduce how much ground effect your bird encounters.
+There are several circumstances that can reduce how much GE your bird encounters.
 First off, if the wind is blowing as I just touched on for that experiment to work correctly, the effect won’t be as noticeable.
 The wind is basically blowing that high pressure air bubble under your helicopter out of the way and creating translational lift at the same time.

 Second, if you are hovering over thick grass or brush, the high pressure bubble won’t build up as strong as if you are hovering over pavement or water.

 Now depending on the size of your RC helicopter, you may also notice the cyclic controls become more sensitive while in GE.
 Makes sense if the lift efficiency has increased, the sensitiviy of cyclic response will also increase.
 The down wash of air off the rotor blades (called rotor wash) is also causing many air flow instabilities that add to the ground effect sensitivity.

 For example, I don’t notice any change in helicopter sensitivity when my larger birds are hovering close to the ground even though the lift efficiency increase is very apparent.

 On the other hand when my 450 or smaller helicopters are a few inches off the ground, the cyclic controls do become more sensitive and require more skill to keep them hovering perfectly still.
-Micro sizes can actually be very difficult to hold perfectly still in hover while in ground effect, the rotor wash throws them all over the place.
+Micro sizes can actually be very difficult to hold perfectly still in hover while in GE because the rotor wash throws them all over the place.

 learn to fly RC helicopters